 During the Conquest, Aegon received a proposal from the Storm King, Argilac Durrandon, who offered his daughter Argella as a wife to Aegon.
 Stating he did not need a third wife, Aegon refused the suggestion.
 Queen Regent Sharra Arryn of the Kingdom of Mountain and Vale offered herself in marriage to Aegon, but Aegon refused her offer as well.

-Aegon I's younger son Maegor is the last Targaryen currently known to have had multiple wives.
-He had been married to Lady Ceryse Hightower in 25 AC.
-In 39 AC, he took Alys Harroway to wife in a Valyrian ceremony led by his mother, Dowager Queen Visenya Targaryen, after they could not find a septon to perform the marriage.
-This marriage upset the Faith, especially the High Septon, who was the uncle of Maegor's first wife, Ceryse.
+Aegon I's younger son, Maegor, is the last Targaryen currently known to have had multiple wives.
+He had been married to Lady Ceryse Hightower in 25 ᴀᴄ, but in 39 ᴀᴄ, he took Alys Harroway to wife in a Valyrian ceremony led by his mother, Dowager Queen Visenya Targaryen, after they could not find a septon to perform the marriage.
+This marriage upset the Faith, especially the High Septon.
 When Maegor refused to set Alys aside, King Aenys I Targaryen sent them into exile in Pentos.

-When Aenys died in 42 AC, Maegor returned from Pentos, and a courtesan named Tyanna arrived not much later together with Queen Alys.
+When Aenys died in 42 ᴀᴄ, Maegor returned from Pentos, and a courtesan named Tyanna arrived not much later, together with Queen Alys.
 Maegor took Tyanna to wife that same year.
-In 45 AC, Maegor's first wife, Ceryse, died due to sudden illness.
+In 45 ᴀᴄ, Maegor's first wife, Ceryse, died due to sudden illness.
 Two years later, Maegor married his three Black Brides, widowed women of proven fertility, in a single ceremony.

-With the death of their dragons, House Targaryen saw a decrease in their power and threat that they needed to be able to get away with committing the sin of polygamy in Westeros.
+With the death of their dragons during and after the Dance of the Dragons, House Targaryen saw a decrease in their power and threat that they needed to be able to get away with committing the sin of polygamy in Westeros.
 According to George R. R. Martin,

 Despite the lack of dragons, it is possible that King Aegon IV Targaryen promised his bastard son Daemon Blackfyre that he could marry both Rohanne of Tyrosh and Aegon's daughter Princess Daenerys.
 King Aegon's successor, King Daeron II Targaryen, however, did not permit the second marriage.

 There has been no mention of a Targaryen or Valyrian woman ever having more than one husband at a time.
-Nonetheless, in 299 AC Ser Jorah Mormont proposes the idea to Queen Daenerys Targaryen as a possible meaning for "the dragon has three heads", which Daenerys had heard in her visions at the House of the Undying.
-Daenerys speaks of the possibility to Prince Quentyn Martell a year later, suggesting that her marriage to Hizdahr zo Loraq need not be the end of Quentyn's hope to marry her, but his reaction to her dragons causes her to dismiss the idea.
+Nonetheless, in 299 ᴀᴄ Ser Jorah Mormont proposes the idea to Queen Daenerys Targaryen as a possible meaning for "the dragon has three heads", a phrase that Daenerys had heard in her visions at the House of the Undying.
+Daenerys speaks of the possibility to Prince Quentyn Martell a year later, suggesting that her marriage to Hizdahr zo Loraq need not be the end of Quentyn's hope to marry her, but his adverse reaction to her dragons causes her to dismiss the idea.